-After their marriage, Kitty was presented to Queen Charlotte of Mecklenburg-Strelitz, and according to one historian:
+After their marriage, Kitty was presented to Queen Charlotte of Mecklenburg-Strelitz, and according to historian G. A. Oliver:

 “[W]hen Lady Wellesley was presented to the queen, her Majesty said, ‘I am happy to see you at my court, so bright an example of constancy.
 If anybody in this world deserves to be happy, you do.’
 Then her Majesty inquired, ‘But did you really never write one letter to Sir Arthur Wellesley during his long absence?’ – ‘No, never, madame.’ – ‘And did you never think of him?’ – ‘Yes, madam, very often.’
 ‘I am glad constancy is approved at courts, and hope the bright example may be followed,’ she adds.”